-The device contains three TMs with each TM having a reference name of TM0, TM1, and TM2.
-Each individual TM can be categorised as a certain type, namely Compact Type TM, Standard Type TM or Periodic Type TM.
+The device contains three TMs and each individual TM can be categorised as a certain type, namely Compact Type TM, Standard Type TM or Periodic Type TM.
 Although similar in nature, the different TM types vary in their feature complexity.
 The common features to all of the Compact, Standard and Periodic TMs will be described in this section and the detailed operation regarding each of the TM types will be described in separate sections.
 The main features and differences between the three types of TMs are summarised in the accompanying table.